-Mario Batali steps away from businesses after sexual misconduct allegations
+Mario Batali steps away from his restaurant businesses and TV show after sexual misconduct allegations

 In an investigation published Monday by food website Eater, four women – three of whom had worked for Batali in some capacity – said he touched them inappropriately.

 According to the Eater piece, a woman who worked for Batali in the late 1990s told Eater he came up behind her in the dining room “put his hand on half of my butt and he squeezed it.
 Another former Batali employee said he repeatedly grabbed her from behind and held her tight against his body.
 Another former worker said he groped her.
-One woman who never worked for Batali said the chef rubbed her breasts at a party about 10 years ago after someone spilled wine down her shirt.
+A woman who never worked for Batali said the chef rubbed her breasts at a party about 10 years ago after someone spilled wine on her shirt.

 Eater did not publish their names.

 Batali gained mainstream recognition with the 1997 debut of his TV show “Molto Mario” on Food Network.
-Five years later, the chef was recognized by the prestigious James Beard Foundation as the best chef in New York City.
+Five years later, the chef was recognized by the James Beard Foundation as the best chef in New York City.

-Batali — who has a strong presence in the Los Angeles food scene, including his Mozza restaurants and the Eataly marketplace that opened at the Westfield Century City mall last month — also has co-hosted the ABC daytime talk show “The Chew” since it launched in 2011.
+Batali co-hosted the ABC daytime talk show “The Chew” since it launched in 2011.

-On Monday morning, B&B Hospitality Group, which provides back-office and operational services to 24 restaurants owned by Batali and others, said it took the allegations “very seriously.”
+On Monday morning, B&B Hospitality Group, which provides operational services to 24 restaurants owned by Batali, said it took the allegations “very seriously.”

-“Mr. Batali and we have agreed that he will step away from the company’s operations, including the restaurants, and he has already done so,” the company said in a statement.
+“Mr. Batali and we have agreed that he will step away from the company’s operations, including the restaurants, and he has already done so,” the company said.

-B&B Hospitality Group said it has had systematic policies and training about sexual harassment for more than 10 years, and that all members of management, including Batali, have participated in that training.

-The company said employees who want to make claims about corporate officers “or owners specifically” can now contact an outside corporate investigations firm, who “has discretion to independently investigate complaints and report to outside counsel.”